cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 ## Extension definition

-The ReportAuth extension contains two elements:
+The RatedLimitedReport extension contains two elements:

-- An authentication token obtained from an Issuer of the {{!RLT}}
+- A rate-limited token obtained from an Issuer of the {{!RLT}}
   architecture.
 By checking the token's validity, an Aggregator can verify the uploading client has been authenticated, and the payload is within a rate limit configured in the Issuer.
-- The challenge originally used by the client to obtain the authentication token.
+- The challenge originally used by the client to obtain the rate-limited token.
 This is to allow the Aggregator to re-construct the context necessary for the token validation.
 In the standard {{!RLT}}
   architecture, the challenge is sent by the Origin, or Aggregator in the case of DAP, to the Client.
 In this extension's use case, the challenge is synthesized by the Client.
 This removes the requirement for the initial challenge-response between the Client and the Aggregators.

-The ReportAuth extension is structured as follows:
+The RatedLimitedReport extension is structured as follows:

 ~~~
 struct {
     ExtensionType extension_type;
     Token token;
     Challenge challenge;
-} ReportAuth;
+} RatedLimitedReport;

 struct {
     uint16_t token_type;